Glenmalure Park: Other uses

 Four other League of Ireland clubs played home matches at Glenmalure Park – Shelbourne United in the 1923–24 season, Reds United in the 1935–36 season, Shelbourne from 1949 to 1951, and St Patrick's Athletic from 1951 to 1954.

+Milltown also regularly hosted the Republic of Ireland women's national football team and the last match at the venue was a 4-1 win over Wales on the 24th of May 1987.

+Billy Morton of Clonliffe Harriers staged his first athletics meeting on Saturday 14 August 1943 at Glenmalure Park.